 If you have worked in a regulated laboratory setting such as GLP or GMP that is a bonus but not essential.
 You will join our training programme and we will cover any gaps to develop you to a senior level.5 Batch Analysis and Formulation Storage Stability

-A strong chemistry background and experience with method development and validation (ideally in line with SANCO/3030/99 Rev 5) are needed, as well as understanding a number of instrumental techniques (as listed in analyst above).
-You will join our training programme, but will confidently step into the lab where you are experienced, and can work independently on developing methods, running equipment and communicating both internally and externally working on some projects with full responsibility, either alone or in groups.
+A strong chemistry background and experience with method development and validation (ideally in line with SANCO/3030/99 Rev 5) are needed.
+This is as well as understanding a number of instrumental techniques (as listed in analyst above).
+You will join our training programme, but will confidently step into the lab where you are experienced.
+Where you can work independently on developing methods, running equipment and communicating both internally and externally working on some projects with full responsibility, either alone or in groups.

 Ideally, you will also ideally have some experience in a regulated setting understanding about raw data and data integrity.

-You will be able to use chromatography software packages confidently such as (or similar to) openlab 2.4, synigistix, magicnet, masshunter setting up calibrations and calculations.
-Strong excel and word skills are needed for this role too, to be able to generate complex calculations and produce high quality reports.
+You will be able to use chromatography software packages confidently.
+These include (or similar to) openlab 2.4, synigistix, magicnet, masshunter setting up calibrations and calculations.
+Also strong excel and word skills are needed for this role too.
+These are required to be able to generate complex calculations and produce high quality reports.

 Confident in training junior staff and also willing to carry out any other laboratory work required, including housekeeping, wet chemistry and physical testing to a high standard.